ShivaniThadiyan/Azure-Experience-Center/docs/Getting Started.md

 <img src="/Images/portal_login.png"/>

 - On clicking **Log In** button, you will be redirected to the following page.
-- Enter your Email address and click on Next.
+- Enter your email address and click on Next.

 <img src="/Images/portal_login1.png"/>

-- Enter the password for your account and click on Sign in
+- Enter the password for your account and click on **Sign in**.

 <img src="/Images/Login_password.png"/>

 ### How to logout from AEC
 - To logout from the portal, Click on the button with your username on the top right hand side of the page.
 A drop down list will be displayed.
-Click on logout and you will be logged out and will be redirected to the home page.
+Click on **logout** and you will be logged out and will be redirected to the home page.

 <img src="/Images/Logout.png"/>